SiriusStarr/elm-spaced-repetition/README.md

     * **Breaking:** `lastSeen` is now `lastReviewed` in `QueueDetails`, to be more explicit/consistent with naming.
-    * `NumberOfBoxes` is now exposed (but still opaque), so you may write type type signatures with it.
+    * `NumberOfBoxes` is now exposed (but still opaque), so you may write type signatures with it.
     * Note that cards will be graduated after answering (even with `Pass`) if they're in an invalid box beyond `NumberOfBoxes`.
 This was always the case, but it's mentioned in the documentation now.
-    * Enforce `SpacingFunctions` returning an interval of at least 1 day; this was always the case per documentation and you definitely couldn't cause problems by returning zero prior to this version (shh...).
+    * **Bugfix:**  Enforce `SpacingFunctions` returning an interval of at least 1 day; this was always the case per documentation and you definitely couldn't cause problems by returning zero prior to this version (shh...).
     * Tail-call optimized `fibonacciSpacing`, so you can have intervals of 10^38 years for your 200th box if you're an eternal but not omniscient being.
   * `SpacedRepetition.SMTwo`
     * **Breaking:** `lastSeen` is now `lastReviewed` in `QueueDetails`, to be more explicit/consistent with naming.
+  * `SpacedRepetition.SMTwoAnki`
+    * **Breaking:** `lastSeen` is now `lastReviewed` in `QueueDetails`, to be more explicit/consistent with naming.
+    * **(Technically) Breaking:** `AnkiSettings.startingEase` is now an `Ease`, not a `Float`.
+This should not actually require any effort on your part, as it is still created using `setStartingEase` in the exact same way.
+    * **(Technically) Breaking:** `AnkiSettings.leechThreshold` is now a `Natural`, not an `Int`.
+This should not actually require any effort on your part, as it is still created using `setLeechThreshold` in the exact same way.
+    * **Bugfix:** Ensure that cards always graduate from being "lapsed" *regardless of the answer if there are no lapse steps*.
+This was the behavior specified in the documentation of `lapseSteps`, but it wasn't actually happening.
+Now, answering `Hard` or `Again` on a "lapsed" card will return it to the review queue if there are no lapse steps.
+      * Old behavior: With no lapse steps, failing a review card will lapse it, making it immediately due for review.
+Answering `Hard` or `Again` will leave it immediately due.
+Answering `Good` or `Easy` will return it to the review queue.
+      * New behavior: With no lapse steps, failing a review card will lapse it, making it immediately due for review.
+Answering the card with *any* answer will return it to the review queue.
+    * **Bugfix:** Ensure that cards always graduate from learning *regardless of the answer if there are no learning steps*.
+This was the behavior specified in the documentation of `newSteps`, but it wasn't actually happening.
+Now, answering `Hard` or `Again` on a learning card will graduate it to the review queue if there are no learning steps.
+      Unlike the case with lapses, however, this bug should have been quite rare in practice, as the only way to end up with cards in the learning queue with no learning steps would be to change the settings of a deck that had already been partially studied to remove previously-extant `newSteps`.
+    * `Ease`, `TimeInterval`, `Days`, `Minutes`, and `Natural` are now exposed (but still opaque), so you may write type signatures with them.
   * `SpacedRepetition.SMTwoPlus`
     * **Breaking:** `lastSeen` is now `lastReviewed` in `QueueDetails`, to be more explicit/consistent with naming.